Ecological surveys of wetland habitats and mosquito fauna

 Contemporary social representation of wetlands

-6. Bedford LabyrinthWetland landscapes conjure a vast array of images and impressions; from the family friendly visitor centres encouraging us to get involved in citizen science projects to more moody, esoteric expressions of wilderness spaces captured in musical soundscapes, poetry and art.
-Within this exploratory research the University of Brighton will collate the outputs from a range of different media to develop a sensory tapestry of ideas, images, actions and artefacts which map how English wetlands are represented in contemporary cultural expressions.
+Wetland landscapes conjure a vast array of images and impressions; from the family-friendly visitor centers encouraging us to get involved in citizen science projects to more moody, esoteric expressions of wilderness spaces captured in musical soundscapes, poetry, and art.
+Within this exploratory research, the University of Brighton will collate the outputs from a range of different media to develop a sensory tapestry of ideas, images, actions, and artifacts which map how English wetlands are represented in contemporary cultural expressions.
 The research links with the Historical Representation of Wetlands work being undertaken by the Universities of Greenwich and Bristol, to interrogate how far past configurations of wetlands within society have shaped our current perceptions and understandings of wetlands now.
-Contact: Dr Mary Gearey This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+Contact: Dr Mary Gearey

 Environmental history

-Peat gatherers websiteEnvironmental history explores the complex, multi-layered relationships between humans and the rest of the natural world over time, bringing in insights from various other disciplines, including anthropology, geography and ecology.
+Environmental history explores the complex, multi-layered relationships between humans and the rest of the natural world over time, bringing in insights from various other disciplines, including anthropology, geography, and ecology.
 In WetlandLIFE we are using environmental history as a way of understanding changes in terms of what we have done to wetlands – and thought about them – as well as what they have done to us.
 Though concentrating on the 20th century, we also look further into the past where relevant.
-With a particular focus on the role of mosquitoes, our historical investigation will include changing uses and activities in wetlands, perceptions and experience of risk and danger, and, conversely, health and wellbeing benefits from wetland environments.
-We will explore the notion that there are ‘insiders’ and ‘outsiders’ of wetlands, and cultural depictions of wetlands as untrustworthy, mysterious and desolate places.
+With a particular focus on the role of mosquitoes, our historical investigation will include changing uses and activities in wetlands, perceptions, and experience of risk and danger, and, conversely, health and wellbeing benefits from wetland environments.
+We will explore the notion that there are ‘insiders’ and ‘outsiders’ of wetlands, and cultural depictions of wetlands as untrustworthy, mysterious, and desolate places.
 We will draw on a range of resources, including archival material, oral histories, photographs, local history and natural history texts, visual art and imaginative literature, to investigate different aspects of human-wetland-mosquito relationships in each of our three case study sites.
-Contact: Prof. Peter Coates This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+Contact: Prof. Peter Coates

 Community Voice Method

-CVM BedfordCommunity Voice Method (CVM) is a participatory method which aims, through film and other approaches, to encourage local stakeholders in engagement, discourse, and problem solving.
-Based around the concept of sharing values, knowledge and experiences, it combines stakeholder interviewing, qualitative analysis, film production and deliberative public meetings.
+Community Voice Method (CVM) is a participatory method which aims, through film and other approaches, to encourage local stakeholders in engagement, discourse, and problem-solving.
+Based around the concept of sharing values, knowledge, and experiences, it combines stakeholder interviewing, qualitative analysis, film production, and deliberative public meetings.
 For the WetlandLIFE project, CVM will be an approach for engaging a range of stakeholders that are interested or concerned with the management of their local wetland.
-It is an intervention method which will reveal the complex relationships that different people have with their local wetland, and also help identify goals and approaches for the future management of the wetlands in the context of health and wellbeing and mosquito management.
-Through CVM, we will be producing placed-based documentaries for each of our three main study areas, featuring members of the local communities, as well as shorter films, publications and exhibitions.
-Contact: Dr Tim Acott This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more information.
+It is an intervention method that will reveal the complex relationships that different people have with their local wetland, and also help identify goals and approaches for the future management of the wetlands in the context of health and wellbeing and mosquito management.
+Through CVM, we will be producing place-based documentaries for each of our three main study areas, featuring members of the local communities, as well as shorter films, publications, and exhibitions.
+Contact: Dr Tim Acott

 Place-based narratives with special focus on recreational wetland users